-Changes in assumptions about future economic or demographic factors or other inputs are amortized over a closed period equal to the average of the expected service lives of all employees that are provided pension benefits.
+Changes in assumptions about future economic or demographic factors or other inputs are amortized over a closed period equal to the average of the expected service lives of all employees that are provided pension benefits for the period during which changes occurred.
+Differences between projected and actual earnings or pension plan investments are amortized over a closed five-year period.